-The spinal column is an extraordinary mechanism.
-It keeps us stable enough to stand upright but flexible enough for movement.
-The backbone, or spine, is actually a stack of 24 individual bones called vertebrae.
+There's a lot riding on your spinal column.
+It's your body's main structural support.
+It keeps you stable enough to stand upright but flexible enough for movement.
+The spine is actually a stack of 24 individual bones called vertebrae.

 A healthy spine is S-shaped when viewed from the side.
 It curves back at the shoulders and inward at the neck and small of the back.
-It's the body's main structural support.
-It also houses and protects the spinal cord, the intricate network of nerves that runs through the vertebrae to transmit feeling and control movement throughout the entire body.
+It houses and protects your spinal cord, the network of nerves that transmit feeling and control movement throughout your entire body.

 What Causes Back Pain?

-Sitting incorrectly at the desk or at the steering wheel
+- Sitting incorrectly at the desk or at the steering wheel

-Pushing, pulling, and lifting things carelessly
+- Pushing, pulling, and lifting things carelessly

 One of the more common types of back pain comes from straining the bands of muscles surrounding the spine.
 Although such strains can occur anywhere along the spine, they happen most often in the curve of the lower back.
 The next most common place is at the base of the neck.